PattiRobles/busBoard/README.md

 ## To start

-To start, first run npm install.
-Then run npm start to get the postcode prompt
+To start, first run `npm install`.
+Then run `npm start` to get the postcode prompt.